Nomination rules

 Nomination rules in elections regulate the conditions under which a candidate or political party is entitled to stand for election.
 The right to stand for election, right to be a candidate or passive suffrage is one part of free and fair elections.
 Passive suffrage is distinct from active suffrage, the right to vote.
 The criteria to stand as a candidate depends on the individual legal system.
 They may include the age of a candidate, citizenship, endorsement by a political party and profession.
 Laws' restrictions, such as competence or moral aptitude, can be used in a discriminatory manner.
-Restrictive and discriminatory nomination rules can impact the civil rights of candidates, political parties, and voters.
+Restrictive or politically biased nomination rules can impact the civil rights of candidates, political parties, and voters and can have similar effects to political party bans or political repression.

 In some jurisdictions a candidate or party must not only be nominated but also has to pass separate rules in order to be listed on the ballot paper.
 In the United States, this is called ballot access.